-If you had a new baby in 2009, Uncle Sam is on your side.
+If you had a new baby last year, Uncle Sam is on your side.
 "The IRS realizes the state of the economy and is being more generous than ever with new and increased tax breaks," says tax attorney Roni Deutch, author of The Tax Lady's Guide to Beating the IRS and Saving Big Bucks on Your Taxes.
-"Just having your baby in 2009, as opposed to 2008, was worth up to an additional $1,276 in tax savings."
 Make sure your little bundle of joy helps you score big bucks on your tax return with these five baby-friendly tax tips.

 1. Know Your Tax Credits